uzafirmlsense/UZAFIR_DJANGO_PRACTICE/README.md

    pip install -r requirements.txt
    ```

-   Follow the guidelines in the other Transaction Categorization repos for installing our private packages.
+   Follow the guidelines in the other Django Template repos for installing our private packages.

 4) SKIP: Place the ```.env``` file in the root directory (if you don't have this file, ask the repo owner)